-Chrysanthemums.These hardy flowers (nicknamed "mums") come in a variety of bright colors, including red, pink, yellow, white, off-white, lavender, burgundy, and gold.
+Chrysanthemums.These hardy flowers (nicknamed "mums") come in many bright colors, including red, pink, yellow, white, off-white, lavender, burgundy, and gold.
 Depending on the variety, a chrysanthemum stem can hold one or multiple blooms.
-Unlike roses, mums grow in many different shapes, such as spidery blooms with long, skinny petals and puffy round blooms with densely packed petals.
-Try Delano mums for a burst of burgundy red, Zesty Jean mums for a pastel peachy color, or Hillside Pink Sheffield mums for a soft pink shade as thrifty Valentine's Day flowers.
-Mums can last up to 20 days in a vase (two weeks longer than roses).
-1800flowers.com is selling a dozen red roses for $34.99-$39.99, but $29.99 will get you a fresh white chrysanthemum daisy plant with multiple fresh flowers that will bloom continuously (again, if properly cared for).
+Unlike roses, mums grow in different shapes, such as spidery blooms with long, skinny petals and puffy round blooms with densely packed petals.
+Try Delano mums for a burst of burgundy red or Zesty Jean mums for a pastel peachy color.
+Mums can last up to 20 days in a vase, two weeks longer than roses.

 Carnations.Much loved for their pretty ruffled petals, carnations have a role in just about any occasion.
-The natural colors of a carnation are pinkish-purple and peach, but, depending on the florist, you can find any number of modified colors.
-Build your bouquet of thrifty Valentine's Day flowers with large-blossom carnations (one bloom per stem) and surround them with bunches of a smaller variety (spray carnations, for example) or stems with smaller flowers (such as dwarf flowered carnations).
+The natural colors of a carnation are pinkish-purple and peach, but depending on the florist, it's possible to find a variety of modified colors.
+Build a bouquet with several large-blossom carnations (one bloom per stem) and surround them with bunches of a smaller variety (spray carnations, for example) or stems with smaller flowers (such as dwarf flowered carnations).
 If properly cared for, carnations can last up to 20 days.
-You can buy a bouquet of colorful carnations for Valentine's Day that's at least twice the size of a dozen red roses for the same price or less.
-At ProFlowers.com, 100 carnation blooms are tagged at $29.99 compared with a penny less than $40 for 12 roses.
+A giant bouquet of colorful carnations for Valentine's Day costs less than a dozen red roses.